qthequartermasterman/fallout-houston-campaign/docs/Story/Act1/Quest3.md

 <!--availability-start-->
 *Available after completing [Main Quest: Diplomatic Relations](Quest2.md).
 Can be performed in any order with [Main Quest: Lone Star Ambitions](Quest4.md).*

+**Add 2 Action Points per Player Character to the GM’s pool when the quest begins.**

+This quest expects players to be at Level 3.
+If they are not, the GM should adjust the difficulty of encounters accordingly.
 <!--availability-end-->

 ## Summary